LargeNFT/large-nft/README.md

 ### Generate Large Reader without deploying a smart contract.
 * It's not required to deploy a contract if you do not want to mint NFTs.

-### Fork Project
-* Large Reader ships with a full-featured copy of Large Admin.
-* Fork an existing project.
-Help keep the files online.
-* Easily create derivitive projects.

 The following commands are to be used in the forked repository that you publish from the Large Admin.
-After pushing the content to your git provider you should checkout the repo and run the following commands.
+After pushing the content to your git provider, clone the repo and run the following commands.

 ### Generate reader for localhost
 ```console